 The thing that I probably hear most often from entrepreneurs is that they just don’t have enough TIME.
 And I get it, I feel the same.
 One of the things that we’re often told to do is to outsource – but I actually now recommend for people to first take a close look at their business BEFORE they decide to seek external help.

 Over the last couple of years, plenty of clients have come and gone – most that didn’t end up continuing *thought* they needed help and so they outsourced.
 BUT it turned out what they needed was for someone to organise their systems and workflows to allow them to work more efficiently.
 And once we had taken over the tasks they were by far not taking as long as they used to – and it’s not because we’re better and faster, but because we look for roadblocks to working efficiently.

-So here are my top tips for gaining control of your day.
+So here are my top tips for gaining control of your business again!

 Don’t go for “free” – go for what works with your business

 I get it, when you’re first starting out you find the cheapest way to get something done, but trust me, this means that we often end up with systems that don’t work.
 They often actually add extra steps to your workload because they lack the necessary integrations to make things tick over smoothly.

 So I’d recommend that you complete an assessment of your business systems and check if an upgrade could actually save you time.
 Remember $25 bucks a month saved could mean an hour a week added to your time!
 So assess this and make any necessary changes.